 Definition: Telehealth/Videotherapy involves the delivery of behavioral health care services using electronic communications, information technology or other means between a health care provider employed by or otherwise contracted with the Center (“Provider”) and a patient who are not in the same physical location.
 Telehealth/Videotherapy is a secured and HIPAA compliant method of delivering behavioral health services using interactive telecommunications and may be used for diagnosis, treatment, follow-up and/or education.

-Purpose: Telehealth/Videotherapy services by licensed behavioral health clinicians is adopted to increase access to care, as well as meeting the needs and desires of patients for anonymity and receipt of services in a more timely manner.
+Purpose: Telehealth/Videotherapy services by licensed behavioral health clinicians is adopted to increase access to care, as well as meeting the needs and desires of patients for anonymity and receipt of services in a timelier manner.

 Policy: General: 1) In addition to the Clinical Policy and Procedures above applying to face-to-face clinical visits, Center licensed professional counselors who employ distance technology for counseling services must observe and demonstrate all aspects of client rights and welfare, client confidentiality, professional responsibility (including relationships with other professionals), procedures for assessment, and resolution of ethical issues reflected in their respective state and/or national licensing boards and associations, including codes of ethics and best-practice standards.
 Addressing and resolving any disparities between ethical or legally-mandated practices required in face-to-face counseling services versus distance technology counseling services is the ethical duty of the licensed professional counselor.
 Ethical standards for a licensed professional counselor who employs distance technology counseling services shall apply to client care and public protection regardless of the destination point of such counseling services, unless otherwise prohibited by law.